SCOOP Online Poker Tournaments - FAQ and Details

 In a Progressive Super-Knockout event, when you eliminate another player, you receive half of the bounty on their head.
 The other half is added to your own head, increasing the size of the bounty another player will receive for taking all of your chips!

-New to SCOOP 2016, we have the Progressive Knockout format, which is similar to a Progressive Super-Knockout in that 50% of the bounty won goes to the conquering player and 50% of the bounty from the eliminated player goes onto the head of the conquering player.
+The Progressive Knockout format is similar to a Progressive Super-Knockout in that 50% of the bounty won goes to the conquering player and 50% of the bounty from the eliminated player goes onto the head of the conquering player.
 However, a Progressive Knockout is different from a Progressive Super-Knockout in that the buy-in to knockout ratio is 4 to 1 instead of 1 to 1.
 For example, with a total buy-in of $200 (not including fee) in a Progressive Super-Knockout, $100 goes to the Prize Pool while $100 goes to the Knockout (Bounty) Pool.
 In a Progressive Knockout, $160 goes to the Prize Pool while $40 goes to the Knockout (Bounty) Pool.

 A Phased tournament is one in which some number of levels at the beginning of the tournament are played non-concurrently from the end of the tournament, for different groups of players.
 Players can chose from different starting phases that begin at different times.
 Each starting phase will play the same amount of time, and then all remaining players will later combine in a single, larger tournament.
 Phased tournaments allow the schedule flexibility normally associated with smaller-field tournaments, while still enjoying the large prize pools associated with larger-field tournaments.
 Chip counts at the end of Phase 1 will be carried over into the next round.